 In this one day workshop you’ll learn about the science behind why outdoor learning works!
 And you’ll learn some practical outdoor activities to use with your pupils to inspire you to take learning outdoors every day.

-Various term time dates, held near Bridgend, with an introductory price of just £75 per person.
+Various term time dates, held near Bridgend, £75 per person.

 In this workshop, we’ll cover the theory, tools and practical activities that you need to provide outdoor learning opportunities for your pupils.
 As well as how to embed a philosophy for outdoor learning within your school.

 In other words: come and learn about the science behind why outdoor learning works!
-And learn some great outdoor activities to use with your pupils and take learning outdoors.
+And learn some practical outdoor activities to use with your pupils and take learning outdoors.

 - 23 May 2019

 - An overview of the science that proves why outdoor learning works

 - An understanding of the effects the outdoors has on our physical and emotional health and well-being for both children and adults

 - Ideas for how to use the outdoors to engage with children and young people to build resilience and reinforce learning

 - Practical tools and activities to take learning outdoors